MTGitHub1617/manas-tankala-milestone6/content/pages/info.md

         justifyContent: flex-start
     type: HeroSection
   - type: MediaGallerySection
-    title: How Dusk came into our live
+    title: How Dusk came into our lives
     subtitle: This is the subtitle
     images:
       - type: ImageBlock